-If indoors, use a room with as much space as possible, for example, larger rooms, rooms with high ceilings are expected to enable dilution of aerosol transmission.
-If playing indoors, limit the numbers to account for ventilation of the space and the ability to social distance.
+If indoors, use a room with as much space as possible, for example, larger rooms; rooms with high ceilings are expected to enable dilution of aerosol transmission.
+If playing indoors, limiting the numbers to account for ventilation of the space and the ability to social distance.
 It is important to ensure good ventilation.
-Advice on this can be found in Health and Safety Executive guidance on air conditioning and ventilation during the COVID-19 pandemic.
+Advice on this can be found in Health and Safety Executive guidance on air conditioning and ventilation during the coronavirus outbreak.